-Overall, the electrical activity over the eastern Mediterranean is somewhat unique with respect to mid-latitude and equatorial regions, as it takes place during fall and winter and not during summer time.
+Overall, the electrical activity over the eastern Mediterranean is somewhat unique with respect to mid-latitude and equatorial regions, as it takes place during fall and winter and not during summertime.
 It resembles the electrical activity in the Japanese winter in many respects (Williams and Yair, 2006).
 The winter conditions dictate smaller vertical extent and weaker dynamics.

-Further work is needed to better quantify the link between the statistical properties of lightning strokes and the macro/micro physical properties of thunderclouds.
-Such research has the potential to better quantify the complex relationships between the dynamic and thermodynamic conditions that together determine the nature of electrical activity by thunderstorms.
+Further work is needed to better quantify the link between the statistical properties of lightning strokes and the macro/microphysical properties of thunderclouds.
+Such research has the potential to better quantify the complex relationships between the dynamic and thermodynamic conditions that together determine the nature of the electrical activity of thunderstorms.

 Author contributions.
-The first two authors, Y. Ben Ami and O. Altaratz, had equal contribution.
+The first two authors, Y. Ben Ami and O. Altaratz, contributed equally.

 Acknowledgements.
-The research leading to these results received funding from the European Research Council (ERC) under the European Union's Seventh Framework Programme (FP7/2007-2013)/ERC Grant agreement no. 306965 (CAPRI).
+We would like to thank K. Lagouvardos and the other anonymous reviewer for their insightful comments.
+The research leading to these results received funding from the European Research Council (ERC) under the European Union's Seventh Framework Programme (FP7/2007-2013)/ERC grant agreement no. 306965 (CAPRI).